Treblle/treblle-python/README.md

 $ pip install treblle
 ```

-Dont forget to load the required python modules in your setting.py like so:
+Don't forget to load the required python modules in your setting.py like so:

 ```
 INSTALLED_APPS = [